mohsinalimat/ContainerScrollViewController/README.md

 ### visibilityScrollMargin

-A floating point value representing a veritcal margin applied to text fields when the scroll view is automatically scrolled to make the first responder text field visible.
+A floating point value representing a vertical margin applied to text fields when the scroll view is automatically scrolled to make the first responder text field visible.
 The default value is 0, which matches the UIKit default behavior.

 ### keyboardAdjustmentBehavior